 Interest rates are very low right now, which typically means two things: people don’t have as much incentive to save, but they do have more incentive to buy or get a loan.
 However, you shouldn’t let these low rates discourage you from saving because if there’s one thing we’ve learned from the coronavirus crisis, it’s that hard times come when you’re least expecting them — prepare for that next emergency now.

 When you have high-interest consumer debt, paying it down first can help you solve ongoing problems with managing your money.

 You’ll get a guaranteed return by cutting your interest payments.
 It’s typically more than you’d earn in the stock market and definitely more than you’d earn in a savings account.

-Identify your expendable income, create a budget based on that number and include paying down debt as a significant part of the equation.
+- Create a budget based on that number and include paying down debt as a significant part of the equation

-Consider opening a balance transfer credit card, which can allow you to consolidate all of your credit card debt onto one low-rate card and save you money on finance charges.
+Another option to look at is a credit card balance transfer.
+This can allow you to consolidate all of your credit card debt onto one low-rate card and save you money on finance charges.

-Kevin Smith, executive vice president of wealth management for Smith, Mayer & Liddle, says it usually makes sense to prioritize debt reduction, but there are exceptions.
+Tara Alderete, director of education and community at Money Management International, says that it usually makes sense to prioritize debt reduction, but there are exceptions.

 When deciding whether to pay off tax-deductible debt versus saving, don’t worry about losing a tax deduction if you pay off the debt.
 The deduction is probably worth less than the annual interest you would have paid on the loan.

 The ideal approach